-In September 2017, the Company announced that Andrew Swarthout, who co-founded Bear Creek in 2003 and was an integral contributor to the acquisition, discovery and development of the Corani deposit and the architect of the Company's exceptional technical and management teams, had elected to step down from his position as President and Chief Executive Officer ("CEO").
-Effective October 1, 2017, Mr. Swarthout was appointed Executive Chairman of the Company and Mr. Anthony Hawkshaw was appointed to the position of President and CEO and as a director of the Company.
+In September 2017, the Company announced that Andrew Swarthout had elected to step down from his position as President and Chief Executive Officer ("CEO").
+Effective October 1, 2017, Mr. Swarthout was appointed Executive Chairman of the Company and Mr. Anthony Hawkshaw was appointed to the position of President and CEO and as a director (a "Director") of the Company.